PacRT/WebSite/README.md

 **$ rm -rf public**

-Use sudo with the above command if you do have privilges.
+Use sudo with the above command if you do not have privilges.

 Luanch your browser and type the following link and browse the site:

 http://localhost:1313

-The above command will create
+The following commands can we used during development so that the changes are automatically reflected in the browser.

 **$hugo server**

 **hugo server -verbose**